pentops/protoc-gen-go-sugar/README.md

 fixing that implementation but believe that it's a bad setup, as oneOf is 'just validation'.
 This would be fine, but it's not how they built it, so look...

-Anyway, this extension just copies the isFoo to IsFoo so that you can use that type elsewhere.
+Anyway, this extension just copies `isFoo` to `IsFoo` so that you can use that type elsewhere.